Fraunhofer-AISEC/libbbs/README.md

 # libbbs

-Specification-compliant and performant implementation of the [BBS signature scheme](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/).
+Specification-compliant and performant C implementation of the [BBS signature scheme](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/) with little to no third party dependencies.

-Provides a library `libbbs` implementing the `BLS12381-SHA-256` and `BLS12-381-SHAKE-256` cipher suite.
+Provides a library `libbbs` implementing the `BLS12-381-SHA-256` and `BLS12-381-SHAKE-256` cipher suite.

 ## Prerequisites